JEWISH EAST END OF LONDON PHOTO GALLERY & COMMENTARY

 United Brethren Benefit Society Sephardi headstone- Nuovo cemetery, Mile End

-A United Brethren Benefit Society headstone - a Cohen's grave (note the hands), Nuovo cemetery, Mile End
+A United Brethren Benefit Society headstone - a Cohen's grave (note the hands - or as Star Trek's Mr Spok would say, "Live long and prosper"), Nuovo cemetery, Mile End

 In 2008 I photographed the flyer below, pinned to the notice board in Nelson Street Synagogue, advertising the Grand Order of Israel and Shield of David Friendly Society.
 The society was formed in 1932 as a merger between the then separate Grand Order of Israel and Shield of David friendly societies.
 Their website - which appears to have been last updated in 2002 - describes them as the last remaining Jewish friendly society.
-I wonder (2010) if they are still in business?
+I wonder (2010) if they are still in business...but see my update on this below the photograph.

 Grand Order of Israel and Shield of David Friendly Society logo